Oracle EBS, Null Menu Prompts and SoD Violations Manager

-A customer and I just had a productive meeting regarding confusion over “accessible” menus and functions in Oracle E-Business Suite and how SOD VM identifies accessibility with respect to function conflicts.
+A customer and I just had a productive meeting regarding confusion over “accessible” menus and functions in Oracle E-Business Suite (EBS) and how Segregation of Duties Violations Manager (SoD VM) identifies accessibility with respect to function conflicts.
 Therefore, I thought it might be a good idea to share the issue and conclusion with all of you.

 MFG_MGMT_II -> “Main Menu” (Menu)

 VIEW ONLY -> “View Only” (SubMenu)

 EGO_OPER_ATT_MAINT -> “Operational Attributes Maintenance” (SubMenu) [Menu Entry Prompt = null]

 However, the end user couldn’t access Master Items via their Responsibility.
 Why not?